MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-2.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-# 2 - Use password-based authentication
+# Use password-based authentication

 When creating a service principal, you choose the type of sign-in authentication it uses.
 There are two types of authentication available for Azure service principals: **password-based authentication** and **certificate-based authentication**.
-Password-based authentication is good to use when learning about service principals, but it isn't recommended for applications.
+Password-based authentication is good to use when learning about service principals, but we recommend using [certificate-based authentication](./azure-cli-sp-tutorial-3.md) for applications.

 This step in the tutorial explains how to use a service principal password to access an Azure resource.

 ## Create a service principal with a password

-The default behavior of `az ad sp create-for-rbac` is to create a service principal with a random password.
+The default behavior of [az ad sp create-for-rbac](/cli/azure/ad/sp#az_ad_sp_create_for_rbac) is to create a service principal with a random password.

 ```azurecli-interactive
 # Create a service principal for a resource group using a preferred name and role